pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       delete       Delete a WBEM connection definition.
-      select       Select a WBEM connection definition as current or default. test         Test the current connection with a predefined WBEM request. save         Save the current connection parameters to a named WBEM connection. list         List the WBEM connection definitions.
+      select       Select a WBEM connection definition as current or default. test         Test the current connection with a predefined WBEM request. save         Save the current connection parameters to a named connection. list         List the WBEM connection definitions.
       set-default  Set a connection as the default connection.